-Provide direct, fair, and • Provides direct, fair, and • Shares easily and directly with constructive feedback in a constructive feedback in a the client, has no attachment to respectful manner. respectful manner. being right. • Is invested in exploring the client's Is invested in exploring the • Trusts the client to choose how insights to broaden their client's insights to broaden their to respond in their own way perspective. perspective. without forcing awareness.
-Asks questions to stimulate Asks questions to stimulate Allows enough space for the client's thinking about new client's thinking about new client to experience their own thoughts and feelings. thoughts and feelings. insights.
-Uses different coaching tools & Is comfortable with not knowing techniques to guide the client to techniques to guide the client to where the exploration might further discoveries and further discoveries and lead. awareness of self. awareness of self. • Partners with the client on a Enquires about what the client deep level.
-Skilfully invites the client to regards to their world, journey & generate their own methods challenges faced. and tools and in so doing builds confidence and belief in client's capacity.
+- Shares easily and directly with the client, has no attachment to being right. - Trusts the client to choose how to respond in their own way without forcing awareness. - Allows enough space for the client to experience their own insights. - Is comfortable with not knowing where the exploration might lead. - Partners with the client on a deep level. - Skilfully invites the client to generate their own methods and tools and in so doing builds confidence and belief in client's capacity.